-Swansea Area Seniors Association, 95 Lavinia Ave., 419-392-1953 — An active program, including trips, though perhaps not so conveniently located for Junction residents.
+Swansea Area Seniors Association, 95 Lavinia Ave., 419-392-1953 — An active program, including trips and exercise classes, though perhaps not so conveniently located for Junction residents.
 Membership is $12 a year.

-LAC (formerly know as Loyola Arrupe) is a senior center at 1709 Bloor is called LAC, and can be reached at 416-766-7977 ext 1.
-It is still operating programs for seniors, some under the auspices of Silver Circle.
-Junction Seniors member Gail reports (August 2013): “I had lunch last week at Loyola Arrupe (1709 Bloor).
+LAC (formerly know as Loyola Arrupe) is a senior center at 1709 Bloor, and can be reached at 416-766-7977 ext 1.
+It operates programs for seniors, some under the auspices of Silver Circle.
+Junction Seniors member Gail reports (August 2013): “I had lunch last week at 1709 Bloor.
 Every Thursday they offer “Soup and Sandwich” lunch for $4.25.
 Actually the lunch consisted of juice (?), soup or salad, choice of one of three sandwiches, dessert and tea or coffee.
 It is prepared and served by Silver Circle, which is part of West Toronto Services for Seniors.
 Silver Circle has many events for seniors in our catchment area.”
 LAC has a printed calendar that you can get by stopping by; they don’t currently have a website.
 The Thursday lunch is quite wonderful.
 To find out what is happening dial 416-766-7977 extension 5 for a recording.

 … and further away: